Jackrao-Git/Course-Enrollment-Program/README.md

 This is the course enrollment program written in Java.

+The program is written using the idea of object-oriented programming.

 Administrator can view, edit, and save student information and course information.
 Student can enroll in classes, edit their personal class schedule.